It summoned Wind in silken thread,

 "Your kite needs Father Sky."

-"You promise life," The boy screamed out, "but how long can it fly?"
+"You promise life," The lass screamed out, "but how long can it fly?"

 "Eternity knows not of time nor of the fear of dying.